 But with kids skates, I would tell you 65 $70 is probably going to get you a good quality skate that’s going to last that child for a little bit longer and take a little bit of abuse that they’re going to give it.

-Other considerations when choosing roller skates for children
+Other tips when choosing roller skates for children

 A couple of things that you also want to think about is the age of the child if you’re going to pick a skate out for maybe a 10 to a 14-year-old child, they might like something that’s a little bit fancier, a little bit more dressed up that’s more stylish if you will.